nwg-piotr/nwg-shell-wallpapers/README.md

 3. Whatever you contribute, will be released under the terms of the [Creative Commons Zero v1.0 Universal license](https://github.com/nwg-piotr/nwg-shell-wallpapers/blob/main/LICENSE).

 ## Authors

+First version of the nwg-shell logo was designed by [SGS](https://github.com/sgse).
+The author of the version currently in use is [edskeye](https://github.com/edskeye).

 1. Bad_Karma
 2. [edskeye](https://github.com/edskeye)